sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 ![Alt text](assets/plugstabledetails.png)

 In the lower left corner of the Page there is a tab.
-Click the `^ arrow` and rename the tab to “Data”.
+Click the `down-arrow` and rename the tab to “Data”.
 We will use this table as a Workbook source of data for work in later labs.
 Let’s save this Workbook for now.
-Click the name `Exploration` and select `Save`.
+Click the `Save As` button in the upper right corner.
 Give it a name that makes sense to you and others you might later share it with.
 We used “Plugs Sales”.

 ![Alt text](assets/plugstablesave.png)